mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 ```

 ### `IF` vs. `CASE WHEN`
 It's common to need to perform some kind of `if`-`else` logic on a column.
+If all we want

+It's useful to think about [separation of concerns](https://stackoverflow.com/questions/2429226/case-statements-versus-coded-if-statements): what our database should do, versus the frontend with whatever data it receives.
+For calculations, the database is often much stronger.